data-readiness/data-readiness/index.md

 be.
 Data readiness levels are a set of set of terms used to characterize the readiness of data for deployment.

+You can read more in [this blog post](http://inverseprobability.com/2017/01/12/data-readiness-levels).